HarryVTripathi/openCV-face/README.md

 # openCV-face

-Sample code.
+### Sample code.
 Clone and show in your college project.

+#### Note that this is a vintange project.
+Might not even work.
+Will be updated soon enough.